shadimanna/dhl-logistic-services-for-woocommerce/pr-dhl-woocommerce/readme.txt

 == Changelog ==

+= 1.0.6 =
+* Enhancement - DHL Paket: Remove "preferred_none" on thank you page
+* Enhancement - DHL Paket: Do not display DHL table in checkout page, if ALL preferred services are disabled
+* Enhancement - DHL eCommerce: Rename interational products

 = 1.0.5 =
 * DHL Paket - Do not require export information for shipping within the European Union